WORC Education Project

 The WORC Education Project seeks to achieve a democratic, sustainable and just society through community action.
 The WORC Education Project is creating long-term social change by building a grassroots base of skilled citizens directly involved in working for stewardship and conservation of land, water and natural resources, economic and social justice for rural communities and empowering local citizens to participate in civic life

 Founded in 1989, the WORC Education Project is a 501 (c)(3) corporation that supports the charitable and educational activities of WORC, the Western Organization of Resource Councils.

-WORC is a network of seven state organizations that includes 10,000 members and 45 local chapters.
+WORC is a network of eight state organizations that includes 19,935 members and 39 local chapters.
 The WORC Education Project has a grant agreement with WORC to undertake strategic research and analysis, public education, leadership and staff development (within the limits of the Project’s tax-exempt status).

 Nancy Hartenhoff-Crooks – Nancy has been a member of Dakota Rural Action for close to twenty years.
 She is currently co-chair of the DRA Small Farms committee.
 Nancy and her husband live on a small acreage on the edge of Toronto, SD.
 Nancy is currently the coordinator of disability services at South Dakota State University.